active-group/reacl/doc/intro.md

 ```

 Notice that the passed application state is only an initial value.
 For
-the toplevel component (and only for that!), Reacl automatically stores
+the toplevel component (and only for that!), Reacl automatically
-and manages updates to that state.
+stores and manages updates to that state.
+We will see how to integrate
+the application of other components into the toplevel component later.

 ### Messages

 So the clock currently simply displays the time at which it was
 created.
-To make it tick we need to update the date value at
+To make it tick, we need to update the date value at
 runtime.
-To do so we will start an interval timer that sends a
+To do so, we will start an interval timer that sends a
 *message* to the component, and add a `handle-message` clause to the
 class, in which it can update the application state of the component: